 Understanding Mortgage Payments

-When you’re looking at mortgages, it’s crucial to understand how monthly payments work.
-They’re made up of a few key components: principal, interest, taxes, and insurance (often referred to as PITI).
+When you’re looking at mortgages, it’s important to understand how monthly payments work.
+They’re made up of a few key components: principal, interest, taxes and insurance (often referred to as PITI).

 Principal and Interest